Waitakere City: Waitakere Ward

 This ward was by far the largest in area as it encompassed the sparsely populated Waitākere Ranges, as well as some of the urban fringes as the city expanded westward into former orchards and farms.
 The population of 27,450 in 2001 was the smallest of the wards, but it was also the fastest growing.
 It encompassed the suburbs, villages and localities of Swanson, Henderson Valley, Sunnyvale, Oratia, Waiatarua, Laingholm, Parau, Cornwallis, Huia, Whatipu, Karekare, Piha, Anawhata, Bethells / Te Henga, and Waitakere township.
 Many of these had volunteer fire brigades to protect their communities from the summer bush fires.
 This ward lay to the west of the three other wards, and extended to the north as well.
 Its northern end, around Muriwai, was the furthest part of Waitakere from Auckland city centre, lying some 30 kilometres to the northwest of it.

+Mayors

+The mayor was directly elected across the whole city council area using a First Past the Post electoral system.
+Each electoral term was for three years.
+The final mayor was Bob Harvey.

+List of mayors of Waitakere City

 Industry

 The two major commercial centres of Waitakere City were Henderson and New Lynn.
 Waitakere City's workforce was strongly oriented towards Auckland City, with about 40% of all workers living in the city commuting into the Auckland City area for work from the late 2000s.